scala/scabot/README.md

 ## Implementation notes
 It's Akka-based.  ("My first Akka app", Adriaan says.)

 It uses Spray to make web API calls.
-(These days, maybe it should be using akka-http instead.)
+(These days, maybe it should be using akka-http instead, if/when its SSL support is mature.)

 Pull request statuses are updated using GitHub's [Status API](https://developer.github.com/v3/repos/statuses/).